 However, there’s a better way.

-How Can You Find Brokers with Favorable Swap Rates?
+How to Find Brokers with the best Swap Rates?

 I used the swap section of myfxbook where there are more than 100 forex brokers with their swap rates for many currency pairs including major, minor, exotic, gold, etc.